 Blackburn Rovers – Ewood Park

-Ewood Park is currently the oldest home to a Premier League club, having opened in 1882.
+Prior to their relegation in 2012, Ewood Park was the oldest home to a Premier League club, having opened in 1882.

 It is an all seater multi-sports facility with a capacity of 31,400, and is home to Blackburn Rovers FC.